Cosette3737/Project2GroupD/README.md

 - [ ] 6.
 Choose charting library for some visualizations.
 - [ ] 7.
 Read documentation on said dictionary.
 - [ ] 8.
 Examine code behind chosen illustrations to help implement them into our code.
 - [ ] 9.
 With this knowledge in mind, begin coding HTML, CSS, and Javascript elements using these.
+- [ ] 10.
+Convert CSV's to JSON for Flask
+- [ ] 11.
+Create Flask app

-As famed fictional formula 1 driver, Jean Girard once Said...
+As famed, fictional Formula 1 driver, Jean Girard once Said...

 >Ah, "Reecky Booby"!
 Now we shall dance...
 >***and yes, it will be a slow jam!***